balanced/balanced-docs/overview/rev1/guides/disputes.rst

 Balanced does not allow disputed debits to be refunded, as this opens the marketplace to potentially losing these funds twice, once for the refund, and again for the dispute itself.
-Rather than issuing a refund, contact support@balancedpayments.com and ask that the dispute be accepted on your behalf, which will effectively refund the customer.
+If challenging the dispute is undesired, rather than issuing a refund, contact support@balancedpayments.com and ask that the dispute be accepted on your behalf, which will effectively refund the customer.

 Challenging a Dispute